amirkmzh/complex-networks-modeling/README.md

 ## Infect-dublin
 Shows the connections between staff of an office.
-So, we are looking for ways to prevent the infection of COVID-19.
+So, We are looking for ways to prevent the infection of COVID-19.

 ## fiendship
-Shows the friendship of the author. we are calculating some metrics and searching for some non-obvious metrics. :))
+Shows the friendship of the author.
+We are calculating some metrics and searching for some non-obvious metrics. :))